KianYang-Lee/fullstack-open-2021/README.md

 - `prop-types`: to ensure a prop as mandatory or required string-type prop
 - `eslint-plugin-jest`: to avoid undesired and irrelevant linter errors when testing frontend
 - `@testing-library/react` & `@testing-library/jest-dom`: to test React app (by default it runs in watch mode.
 To execute only once, use `CI=true npm test`.
 To find out coverage of tests: `CI=true npm test -- --coverage`)
+- `cypress`: end-to-end testing library.
+It requires some extra configurations on the system to work.
+Guide can be found at https://docs.cypress.io/guides/continuous-integration/introduction#Dependencies .

+It could be kinda tricky if you are remoting a WSL.
+Try to follow the guide [here](https://gist.github.com/alextsil/f8d861b8a2fc766c06aefc0c35c083ee) for enabling GUI display on WSL.
+-`eslint-plugin-cypress`: Plugin of `eslint` for `cypress`

 ## Probles of Token-based Authentication